Dear Reader,

 The online SPAAM summer school (August 5-9) introduced essential steps to perform ancient metagenomics, including how to process next-generation assembly and how to perform de novo metagenomic assembly.
 The online event had a lovely design like a little RPG, in which you actual had to walk to the seminar rooms with your avatar, as shown in the picture above.

 Integrated into the summer school Konrad Förstner, Hesham Almessady and Justine Vandendorpe each delivered a 15 minute talk on August 8.
 First, Konrad Förstner introduced NFDI4Microbiota.
-Subsequently, Hesham presented relevant workflows and services such as CAMI (critical assessment of metagenome interpretation) benchmarking and CloWM (Cloud online workflow manager).
+Subsequently, Hesham presented relevant workflows and services such as CAMI (critical assessment of metagenome interpretation) benchmarking and CloWM (Cloud based workflow manager).
 Lastly, Justine introduced electronic lab notebooks (ELN), including the advantages of ELN and examples.
 The talks were well received, attracted over 45 attendees, and generated significant interest.

 Successful Knwoledge Base Coding Sprint on September 11-13, 2024